artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.logger.deprecation('This method is no longer supported, please use [new example] instead.');
 ```

-Logs a warning to the browser console.
-The message is displayed whether or not [!DNL Platform Launch] debugging is enabled by the user.
+This logs a warning to the browser console.
+The message is displayed whether or not tag debugging is enabled by the user.

 ## `cookie`